jtgoodman/finalExam/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is the final exam

-Things you may want to cover:
+..Things you may want to cover:

 * Ruby version